Kev’s Review of the La Marzocco Linea Mini

 Bluetooth/Wifi connectivity

 I say “In Theory” even though, as it’s completely useless if you can’t get the chuffing thing connected, and I extremely much struggled to get the chuffing thing connected!
-In the video review I did recently of the LMLM, my only criticism of the wifi feature was initially connecting, which I found to be an extremely frustrating experience.
+In the video review I did lately of the LMLM, my only criticism of the wifi feature was initially connecting, which I found to be an incredibly frustrating experience.
 This was on an android tool, by the way, and I’ve since read that this isn’t as much of a struggle with IOS devices.

 I came to the LMLM the day after shooting the review video although, and would it connect, would it balls!
 I tried removing the profile and beginning again, and no joy at all.
 The next day, I walked up to it and it connected immediately, no trouble at all, so simply slightly inconsistent… As far as I can see, La Marzocco are aware of this and are in the process of rectifying it.